 Once the number of plots within each cutblock or population (aggregate populations) has been determined, the inter-plot spacing (grid spacing) must be determined.
 The grid spacing is calculated from the formula of SQR (10 000 X ha/plots) where SQR means "take the square root of."
 Refer to the Grid Spacing Worksheet (Appendix 4) for assistance.

-For the single cutblock and large multi cutblock population sampling designs, the number of plots required for each cutblock is taken in accordance with Chapter 4 of the manual.
+The number of plots required for each cutblock is taken in accordance with Chapter 4 of the manual.